-Bangkok water transport still plays an important role in transportation system of Bangkok, city known as the “Venice of the East”.
-As a tourist, you can charter a boat and explore Bangkok’s canals or join one of river cruises on the mighty Chao Phraya River.
+Bangkok water transport still plays an important role in the system of Bangkok public transport.
+As a tourist, you can charter a boat and explore Bangkok’s canals or join one of Bangkok river cruises on the mighty Chao Phraya River.
 However, the most fun way of exploring the waterways of Thai capital is joining locals on public transportation.

 Chao Phraya Express Boat